-Music Director and Conductor: Andrew Wailes
+Music Director & Conductor: Andrew Wailes

 MUCS is Melbourne’s leading non-auditioning student choir, offering both Melbourne University students and other interested members of the community the chance to learn and perform choral music in a friendly and relaxed student environment.
 There are NO FORMAL AUDITIONS FOR STUDENTS, although some music-reading ability or musical experience is a definite advantage.
-The choir is also open to UniMelb staff and alumni, as well as non UniMelb students, and interested members of the wider community who wish to be part of a high quality ensemble.
+The choir is also open to UniMelb staff and alumni, as well as non-UniMelb students, and interested members of the wider community who wish to be part of a high-quality ensemble.

 MUCS is regularly engaged to perform alongside professional ensembles (such as the Royal Melbourne Philharmonic, Melbourne Symphony Orchestra, Australian Army Band etc), and was the only Australian choir to perform at the 2016 Royal Edinburgh Military Tattoo before a live audience of 175,000 at Etihad Stadium, and a further estimated international TV audience of over 100 million people!
 In 2020 MUCS was to perform Mahler's 8th Symphony with Sir Andrew Davis and the Melbourne Symphony Orchestra although sadly, this concert was eventually cancelled due to the Covid-19 pandemic.

-The choir has toured Europe on three previous occasions, performing in some of Europe's most important cathedrals, churches, palaces and concert halls in countries including Germany, Austria, France, Italy, Czech Republic, Slovakia, Poland and Hungary.
+The choir has toured Europe on four previous occasions, performing in some of Europe's most important cathedrals, churches, palaces and concert halls in countries including Germany, Austria, France, Italy, Czech Republic, Slovakia, Poland and Hungary.
 The choir's most recent tour took place in January 2020 and saw MUCS perform in venues including The Papal Basilica of St Peter in the Vatican, Salzburg Cathedral, Munich's Cathedral of Our Lady (Frauenkirche), the Basilica di San Petronio in Bologna, St Michael's Basilica in Mondsee and the Basilica Church of Neustift Abbey (Abbazia di Novacella) in the South Tyrol, Italy.

 In recent seasons MUCS has performed a significant number of large-scale symphonic works in many of Melbourne's finest venues.
-Highlights have included Orff's Carmina Burana, Prokofiev's Alexander Nevsky, Elgar's The Dream of Gerontius and The Music Makers in Melbourne Town Hall, Vaughan Williams' A Sea Symphony and Verdi's Messa da Requiem in the Arts Centre Melbourne’s Hamer Hall, and Jenkins' The Armed Man, Mozart's Requiem and Great Mass in C minor, Faure's Requiem, the Melbourne premiere of Ola Gjeilo's Sunrise Mass in St Paul's Cathedral.
+Highlights have included Prokofiev's Alexander Nevsky, Elgar's The Dream of Gerontius and The Music Makers in Melbourne Town Hall, Vaughan Williams' A Sea Symphony and Verdi's Messa da Requiem in the Arts Centre Melbourne’s Hamer Hall, and Jenkins' The Armed Man, Mozart's Requiem and Great Mass in C minor, Faure's Requiem, and the Melbourne premiere of Ola Gjeilo's Sunrise Mass in St Paul's Cathedral.
 Other major works have included Vivaldi's Gloria, Rutter's Gloria, Carissimi's Historia di Jephte, and the world premiere of Stefan Cassomenos' Dixit Dominus at Deakin Edge Federation Square.

 MUCS has also appeared with the Melbourne Staff Band, forming part of the massed choir for the Salvation Army's "A Christmas Gift" concerts at Hamer Hall and the Melbourne Convention Centre.
-Each December the choir also performs a series of spectacular "Carols in the Cathedral" concerts with the Royal Melbourne Philharmonic in St Paul's Cathedral, as well as providing small caroling groups at various locations all over Melbourne.
+Each December the choir also performs a series of spectacular "Carols in the Cathedral" concerts with the Royal Melbourne Philharmonic in St Paul's Cathedral, as well as providing small carolling groups at various locations all over Melbourne.

-MUCS was a founding member of the Australian Intervarsity Choral movement, and is a member of the Australian National Choral Association.
+MUCS was a founding member of the Australian Intervarsity Choral movement and is a member of the Australian National Choral Association.